-Government funding
+• Government funding

-The College has considerable reliance on continued government funding through the further education sector funding bodies.
-In 2017, 76% of the College's revenue was funded by these bodies and this level of requirement is expected to continue.
-There are can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.
+The College has considerable reliance on continued government funding through the education sector funding bodies.
+In 2018, 77% of the College's revenue was funded by these bodies and this level of requirement is expected to continue.
+There is no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.